Services for Individuals with Disabilities

 Faculty are alerted to student’s special needs through a “Classroom Accommodation Form” that is developed with each student every semester.
 Accommodations are granted based upon supporting documentation.

-The College has an extensive Adaptive Computer Lab equipped with the state of the art hardware and software to assist students with disabilities.
-The lab is located in JLC 221 and is staffed by a part-time lab coordinator.
+The College has an extensive Adaptive Computer Lab equipped with state of the art hardware and software to assist students with disabilities.
+The lab is located in JLC 243 and is staffed by a fulltime lab coordinator.

 The College maintains an Adaptive Testing Service to proctor exams for students with disabilities requiring test accommodations.
 Approval to use the services is granted by the Office of Special Services staff once appropriate documentation is received.
-Adapted Testing Center is located in Johnson Learning Center Room 229, 732.906.2547.
+The Adaptive Testing Center is located in JLC 240.